phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-23-if-youre-not-logging-youre-doing-it-all-wrong.md

 - [Sentinal](http://sentinel.codeplex.com/): A free windows app that displays log information, as it streams in *live*. (yes, ~~streams~~ in …)
 - [LogEntires](https://logentries.com/): A website that *stores* your log entry information, which you can view it at any time.
 Also has a live stream.
-**Free account limits data retention to a week .. which for most people (especially when you’re testing/debuging) is *totally* sufficient.**
+**Free account limits data retention to a week .. which for most people (especially when you're testing/debuging) is *totally* sufficient.**

 Okay so when to use what?

 - Sentinal: use this for localhost debugging.
 - LogEntires: use this for live/production system.

 Pro Tip: Yes, you can use Sentinal for live/production if you really want to.
 But this involves setting up NAT rules in your firewall, opening ports on your local firewall, etc. Basically - a PITA vs using LogEntries which is for free.

 ### Show me some code, already!
 Sheesss…

 Fine.
-Let’s do this: LEEEEROOYYYYY JENKINNNNNSSSSSSS……
+Let's do this: LEEEEROOYYYYY JENKINNNNNSSSSSSS……

 Step 1.
 Download & install [Sentinal](http://sentinel.codeplex.com/).